Overview

 }

 Step 4.
 Schedule this flow to run periodically.
-We recommend running it at least once a day.
-However, if you have hundreds of flow executions per day, running it every hour may be more effective for managing the volume of reports.
+Once a day is enough for most instances; if you have hundreds of flow executions per day, once an hour is more effective.